rdesc/deep-learning-llp-tagger/README.md

 Results from a KFold cross validation showed the models trained with the ascending and descending pT ordered datasets performed better than the model trained with the random pT ordered dataset.

 ## Main Contribution
 Below is the proposed model architecture which builds off a recurrent deep network.
-In comparison to the previous architecture, instead of feeding directly into the LSTM layers the input layers now feed into 1D convolutional (Conv1D) filters with kernel size 1.
+In comparison to the previous architecture, input layers feed into 1D convolutional (Conv1D) filters with kernel size 1 instead of feeding into LSTMs.
 These Conv1D layers perform global feature extraction and dimensionality reduction, without a spatial aspect since these filters (with kernel size 1) capture a single row at a time.
 As a result of the addition of these layers, highly discriminating and compressed features are fed into the LSTMs.

 ![](https://github.com/rdesc/deep-learning-llp-tagger/blob/master/thesis_files/new_arch.png)